JohanssonRein/JohanssonRein.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome et Bienvenue!"
+title: "Jiajun Zhang 张嘉峻"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-* My name is Jiajun Zhang, you may call me Johansson.
+* My name is Jiajun Zhang, you may call me Johnson.
 I am currently an undergraduate student at McGill University, located in Montreal, Canada.
 My major is Honors Applied Mathematics, and my research interests so far are in mathematical statistics and partial differential equations.
 Furthermore I am also interested in one field where mathematics is widely applied:  Biostatistics, especially the field of survival analysis, I would like to study survival analysis alongside with causal inference, also investigating some multi-state models using markov chain and probability theory.

 <br>